Alyse Pacheco Nichols

 Overview

-Alyse Pacheco Nichols is Senior Counsel in Lozano Smith's Walnut Creek Office.
+Alyse Pacheco Nichols is a Partner in Lozano Smith's Walnut Creek Office.
 She represents clients in the facilities and business, litigation, and construction aspects of education law.

 Experience